CDAT/vcdat/frontend/test/mocha/README.md

 * a [before()](#hooks) block, which we use to create a mock DOM before rendering the components
 * and an [it()](#it) block, which contains the test

-After that, all that's left to do is use [TestUtils][local-test-utils] to render the React component in the DOM, pull that component out of the DOM, and test it with an assert.
+After that, all that's left to do is use [TestUtils](#testutils) to render the React component in the DOM, pull that component out of the DOM, and test it with an assert.
 When we run ```npm test```, mocha will let us know if it gets any errors while running our test.